paul-marechal/paul-marechal.github.io/godot/_posts/2024-11-07-orienting-a-vr-character.md

 ---
 layout: post
+title: Orienting a VR Character
 excerpt_separator: <!--more-->
 ---

-# Orienting a VR Character

 I had to rotate a VR controller character following the player's HMD rotation and had to scratch my head a little...
 <!--more-->